- No elements found. Consider changing the search query.

 Workers who are laid off as a result of the crisis will get a monthly government compensation equal to 50% of their average salary in the past 24 months.

-Various stakeholders in the country [such as the Organization of Employers of Macedonia (OEM), Business Confederation of Macedonia (BCM), Federation of Trade Unions of Macedonia and many other civil society organisations] with the support of donors (such as ILO, FES and many others) were involved in conducting various surveys to capture the challenges and needs of businesses as a result of the protracted crisis COVID -19, which helped to assess the effectiveness of the emergency economic measures implemented and to identify the type of support expected.
-No new reports are available for the period April – August.
+Various stakeholders in the country [such as the Organization of Employers of Macedonia (OEM), Business Confederation of Macedonia (BCM), Federation of Trade Unions of Macedonia and many others civil society organisations] with the support of donors (such as ILO, FES and many others) were involved in conducting various surveys to capture the challenges and needs of businesses as a result of the protracted crisis COVID -19, which helped to assess the effectiveness of the emergency economic measures implemented and to identify the type of support expected.
+No new reports are available for the period September – October.

-However, in practice in the labour market and especially in the private sector, there have been a number of violations especially in the area of payment of the minimum living wage and release of the workers, and the vulnerable categories of workers.
+In practice in the labor market and especially in the private sector, there have been a number of violations especially in the area of payment of the minimum living wage and release of the workers, and the vulnerable categories of workers.

 Local NGO Glasen Tekstilec together with Helsinki committee for human rights is working directly on the field to protect the garment workers by providing advisory support on what the worker should do if they face job losses, violence on their labour rights.
 They are using intensive media campaigns through social media channels to address the support for the workers in daily shows, contact programs etc. Glasen tekstilec is publicly exposing the names of the garment factories which dismissed workers and submits legal charges against employers to the Labour inspectorate.
 “Glasen Testilec” was quite active in reaching out to workers in textile and garment factories.
 Various reasons were used by the employers to terminate contracts, such as cases where employees on a part-time contract were terminated prematurely, ie before the expiration of the fixed-term employment contract.